Drrreistein/idtmp-py/NotesLiterature.md

   - duplicate for different steps, may save failed solutions in set,in order to avoid checking same solution latter
 - [ ] There is still com valid solution in step 2 phase, but SMT solver could not find it in time and then jump to deeper step

+#### code improvement

+1. task planner is able to encode disconjunction goal
+2. reorganize the main code just the same as the pseudo-code of idtmp
+3. use the self-written pybullet interface
+4. update the motion failed constraints to collision objects constraints
+5. collision_check in task_cook

 ### Reference